yanxian-ll/GS-SR/README.md

 ## Main Components of the Project

-- Partition: This project follows the idea of [VastGaussian](https://arxiv.org/abs/2402.17427) to partition the scene.
+- **Partition**: This project follows the idea of [VastGaussian](https://arxiv.org/abs/2402.17427) to partition the scene.
 By inputting a COLMAP-SfM output, each tile remains in COLMAP-SfM format after partitioning.
 This ensures that partitioning is completely independent of subsequent algorithms.

-- Representation: [Scaffold-GS](https://arxiv.org/abs/2312.00109) was chosen as the scene representation for this project due to its robustness against view-dependent effects (e.g., reflection, shadowing).
+- **Representation**: [Scaffold-GS](https://arxiv.org/abs/2312.00109) was chosen as the scene representation for this project due to its robustness against view-dependent effects (e.g., reflection, shadowing).
 It also alleviates artifacts such as floaters and structural errors caused by redundant 3D Gaussians, providing more accurate surface reconstruction in texture-less areas.
 Additionally, [Octree-GS](https://arxiv.org/abs/2403.17898) supports levels of detail (LOD), making it very suitable for large scene reconstruction.

-- Surface Reconstruction: Two surface reconstruction methods, [2DGS](https://arxiv.org/abs/2403.17888) and [PGSR](https://arxiv.org/abs/2406.06521), were selected for this project.
+- **Surface Reconstruction**: Two surface reconstruction methods, [2DGS](https://arxiv.org/abs/2403.17888) and [PGSR](https://arxiv.org/abs/2406.06521), were selected for this project.
 2DGS is one of the fastest surface reconstruction methods, while PGSR offers the best reconstruction quality.

 <p align="center">
 <img src="./assets/result.jpeg" width=100% height=100%